Artist

 • Publishing and writer lanes are shown separately where available: publisher $3M-$9.6M/year; writer $3M-$9.6M/year.

-• This page is supported by 2 tracked top songs: Fix You, Yellow.
+• 2 top songs anchor this estimate: Fix You, Yellow.

 • Ownership fields include master context, publishing context, catalog-sale status.